Scaling limits of loop-erased Markov chains on resistance spaces via a partial loop-erasing procedure: introduction

-The author also needs to remark that on the Sierpi\'nski gasket graphs a slightly different idea, named `erasing-larger-loops-first', was introduced by K. Hattori and M. Mizuno in \cite{H,HM}, where the equivalence of the algorithm and LE was tested with the aid of a related work \cite{STW} counting spanning trees on the Sierpi\'nski gasket graphs.
+As mentioned earlier, on the Sierpi\'nski gasket graphs a slightly different idea, named `erasing-larger-loops-first', was introduced by K. Hattori and M. Mizuno in \cite{H,HM}, where the equivalence of the algorithm and LE was tested with the aid of a related work \cite{STW} counting spanning trees on the Sierpi\'nski gasket graphs.
 There hasn't been a satisfying explanation of the phenomenon over the past few years.
-Our new algorithm greatly generalizes the observation, and we have a fundamental proof without massive computation.
+Our new algorithm doesn't depend on the structure of the underlying graph, and we have a fundamental proof without massive computation.
 Next, using the tool PLE, we study LERP on resistance spaces (Section 3 and 4) and the scaling limit of LERW on Sierpi\'nski carpets (Section 5).

 We will review important concepts about resistance spaces in Section 3, where readers can find formal explanations about the concepts.
 For a short explanation, a resistance space (\cite{ki3,ki4,ki5}) is a pair $(K,R)$, where $K$ is a set and $R$ is a metric on $K$, such that on any finite subset $V$ of $K$, $R$ can be viewed as the effective resistance induced by some electrical network on $V$ (see \cite{LP}). $R$ is called the resistance metric for this reason.
 In this paper, we consider proper local regular resistance spaces, where `proper' means any bounded closed subset is compact so the space is locally compact.
 Typical examples of such resistance spaces are post critically finite (p.c.f.) self-similar sets \cite{ki1,ki2,ki3} and many Sierpsi\'nski carpet type fractals \cite{BB1,BB4,CQ,KZ}.
 Also see \cite{C1,CHK} for some other examples.
 It is well known that given a Radon measure $\mu$ with full support on a local, regular, locally compact resistance space $(K,R)$, there is an associated diffusion process $(\Omega,X_t,\mathbb{P}_x)$ (\cite{ki3,FOT}).